ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.md

   ![Architecture](images/solution53-visual-insights-schematics/architecture_diagram.png)

-1. Admin creates a backend workspace on {{site.data.keyword.bpshort}} and uses a Terraform template to provision a virtual server instance(VSI) running {{site.data.keyword.visualinsightsshort}}.
+1. Admin creates a backend workspace on {{site.data.keyword.bpshort}} and uses a Terraform template to provision a virtual server instance(VSI) running {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}}.
-2. Once the environment is provisioned, the admin logs into the {{site.data.keyword.visualinsightsshort}} backend app and deploys a deep learning model(API) for image classification.
+2. Once the environment is provisioned, the admin logs into the {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} backend app and deploys a deep learning model(API) for image classification.
 3. Admin deploys a web application to a front-end subnet on the same {{site.data.keyword.vpc_short}} by creating a front-end workspace on the same {{site.data.keyword.bpshort}}.
 4. User uploads an image to the front-end web app for classification.
 5. The front-end sends the uploaded images to the backend for classification and displays the results on the web page.